Health-Bud/Old-Health-Bud/README.md

 ### 1. User Features (Required and Optional)

 **Required Features**
+- [ ] Users should be able to keep track of what medication they have taken and log the information through the app

 -[ ] Users should be able to keep track of what medication they have taken and log the information through the app -[ ] Users should be able to receive a reminder/notification of when to take medication/log their intake for the day